tomas-fryza/vhdl-course/lab6-lfsr/README.md

 ## Pre-Lab preparation

-1. Calculate the maximum length and duration of one run (one complete sequence) of the LFSR counter on the Nexys board for various `NBIT` values of 4, 8, 16, 32, 40, and 64.
+1. Calculate the maximum length and duration of one run (one complete sequence) of the LFSR counter on the Nexys board for various `N_BITS` values of 4, 8, 16, 32, 40, and 64.
 Given a clock frequency of 100 MHz, determine the time it takes for the counter to complete one full sequence.

-   Note that, unlike a binary counter, the full sequence of an LFSR counter contains only `2^(NBIT)-1` values.
+   Note that, unlike a binary counter, the full sequence of an LFSR counter contains only `2^(N_BITS)-1` values.

    | **NBIT** | **Max. length** | **Duration** |
    | :-: | :-: | :-: |